xcart/xcart-docs/_pages/kb_en/modules/blog_system_in_x-cart/configuring_the_module_blog_system_in_x-cart.md

 ## Pages

-This section of the module settings page allows you to configure the look of your blog pages.
+This section of the addon settings page allows you to configure the look of your blog pages.

 *   **Add blog name**: This setting determines whether your blog name - as provided by the "Site Title" field in the WordPress General Settings - should be displayed in the blog page header, or not.
 For example, our blog title is "WordPress for X-Cart 5".
 If the "Add blog name" option is enabled, the blog page appears like so:
     ![]({{site.baseurl}}/attachments/7505612/7602795.png)